 Can you share your inspiration for this project?

-In my nursing practice I’ve seen individuals who have sought Diné traditional healing and have found very effective paths to healing and recovery for their emotional and spiritual distress.
-Of my 22 years as a nurse, 17 of which have been spent with the Navajo Nation as a psychiatric mental health nurse practitioner, I’ve focused on patients who have serious depression, post-traumatic stress disorder, complex trauma, anxiety and chronic and severe mental illness.
-Typically, we offer them standard Western treatment: counseling, medications, group therapy and family therapy, and those approaches are mostly helpful and effective.
-But I really wanted to explore combining those treatments with the healing potential of traditional practices – an approach we call integrative.
+In my nursing practice I’ve seen individuals who have sought out Diné traditional healing and have found very effective paths to healing and recovery for their emotional and spiritual distress.
+Of my 22 years as a nurse, 17 of which have been with the Navajo Nation as a psychiatric mental health nurse practitioner, I’ve focused on patients who have serious depression, post-traumatic stress disorder, complex trauma, anxiety and chronic and severe mental illness.
+Typically, we offer them standard western treatment: counseling, medications, group therapy and family therapy, and those approaches are mostly helpful and effective.
+But I really wanted to explore combining those with the healing potential of traditional practices – and approach we term integrative.

 What is particularly unique about this approach?

 I recognize that healing ceremonies are sacred to native people.
 Ceremonial processes are held in high regard by myself, the Hataałii, and Diné.
 Some may question the intent of assessing outcomes of ceremony within a research agenda, but my intent is to enhance the health of the Diné while exploring the outcomes of ceremonial practices which have been present for hundreds of years.
 My intention is careful and respectful and therefore we will not share the specific elements of the ceremony, but will focus on outcomes of the ceremony.